KevinKrause/pwgen/README.txt

 Simple shell based password generator inspired by the nice dictionary based password generator that was included in macOS/MacOS X before Catalina.

-Word list taken from https://github.com/dwyl/english-words, modified to remove acronyms and split into separate files by character count.
+Word list taken from https://www-personal.umich.edu/~jlawler/wordlist.html, split into separate files by character count.
 You can prepare your own word list with the split_wordlist.sh script.

 Usage: